Albert Millet

 Albert Pierre Millet (2 July 1929 – 19 November 2007) was a French serial killer.
-Known as The Boar of the Moors (Le sanglier des Maures), he killed three people on three separate occasions between 1954 and 2007, each of which was a result of his being released from prison early.
+Known as The Boar of the Moors (Le sanglier des Maures), he killed three people on three occasions between 1954 and 2007, each of which was a result of his being released from prison early.
 He committed suicide shortly after committing his final murder.

 Early life

 Albert Millet was born on 2 July 1929, in Hyères.
 He had a tumultuous childhood, as he was frequently beaten by his alcoholic father and was neglected by his mother, who preferred to spend time with her lover than with her family.
 At the age of 14, Millet dropped out of school and instead spent most of his time in the ruined castle overlooking his hometown, as well as the maquis that surrounded the area.
 After he started committing thefts, he would usually hide there to avoid arrest.

 In the early 1950s, he was sent to Tataouine, French Tunisia as part of his mandatory military service, where he was a sniper.
 He did not cease committing thefts during his stay there, and acquired additional convictions for assaulting a fellow officer and illegally possessing a weapon of war.
 On 5 June 1951, he was imprisoned for attempting to shoot at an Algerian teenager with a rifle.